-Warriors of Budo Episode One: Karatedo documentary at the Okinawan dojo of Sensei Morio Higaonna acknowledged as a true Warrior of Budo.
-A warrior trains his entire life for a moment that may never arrive.
-As a master of the fighting arts, achieving victory in a fight that may even mean death, can be a simple matter.
+Warriors of Budo Episode One: Karatedo.
+Featuring the Okinawan dojo of Sensei Morio Higaonna who is acknowledged as a true Warrior of Budo.
+Such a warrior may train his entire life for a moment that never arrives.
+As a master of the fighting arts, achieving victory in a fight can mean death for the adversary.
 Yet at the highest level, a Warrior of Budo will choose peace instead of conflict.
-This is Warriors of Budo Episode One: Karatedo of Sensei Morio Higaonna
+This is Warriors of Budo Episode One: Karatedo of Sensei Morio Higaonna.

 Sensei Morio Higaonna is a Warrior of Budo.
-At the age of seventy five, his passion for Karate still burns bright, like a fire in his belly.
+After seventy years of daily practice, his passion for Karate still burns bright, like a fire in his belly.
 Each morning Higaonna walks downstairs to his Okinawa dojo and begins his routine… warm ups and makiwara training followed by Sanchin kata and technique.
 Each evening he teaches class, leaving students panting for breath and with little strength left when class is over.
 It is past midnight when Higaonna leaves his dojo to walk back upstairs.

 In this episode we take you inside Higaonna’s dojo for an intimate talk about his life and his Karate.
 In the evening class, we witness the toughest martial arts training we have seen in thirty years documenting Japanese Budo.
 In his twilight years Higaonna holds nothing back… sharing for the first time, technique and philosophy that display his profound knowledge of Karate.
 Yet Higaonna still practices with the intensity of a student, saying “I am still green.
 Waza are endless.
 The more you train, the more you must pay attention to this.
 I’m deeply grateful toward my own sensei.
 Even today I think, thank you sensei !!”
 We are proud to choose this documentary as our first episode of Warriors of Budo.